 As part of our pollution control service we deal with a wide range of pollution and nuisance issues, from noisy neighbours through to house/car alarms, and smoke and odour.
-The following sections will go into more detail on the specific issues we deal with.

 Over the seasonal period we tend to get asked questions that relate to fireworks and bonfires, both in terms of safety and noise.